This list provides a forum for discussion emerging from the ESRC seminar series, Activism, Volunteering and Citizenship.

 This list is to facilitate communications - about research and conferences etc. - between members of the British Sociological Association study group 'Ageing, Body and Society'

-The AOAlist group was created at the end of 2002 by a group of researchers interested in the actor-oriented approach.
+This list has been retained 29/09/2015 no one can subscribe to this list and no one can post to this list contact email@example.com for all enquiries regarding this list The AOAlist group was created at the end of 2002 by a group of researchers interested in the actor-oriented approach.
 This approach has been developed and worked by Norman Long and colleagues in the Agricultural University of Wageningen, in the Netherlands.
 Originally applied in the field of rural development, an important number of researches has extended its application to many areas of the analysis of processes of social change and development interventions.
 The list purpose is to facilitate the opinion's interchange among the participants, and the organization of 'virtual seminars' through it.

-The list is for the use of students, supervisors and examiners of audio-visual practice based PhDs, to give information on workshops, events, seminars, exhibitions and screenings, and upcoming scholarships, jobs and opportunities.
+This list has been retained 25/11/2013 no one can subscribe to this list and no one can post to this list - contact firstname.lastname@example.org for all enquiries regarding this list The list is for the use of students, supervisors and examiners of audio-visual practice based PhDs, to give information on workshops, events, seminars, exhibitions and screenings, and upcoming scholarships, jobs and opportunities.

 BACES aim is to promote the subject area of European Studies in Higher Education in Britain, on behalf of UK institutions.